2.4 Variables and Mutability

 • Rust prevents the use of uninitialized variables, requiring an assignment before use.

-While constants and immutable variables may seem similar, they serve distinct purposes in different contexts.
-A detailed discussion of their differences will be provided in later chapters.
+While constants and immutable variables may appear similar, they serve different purposes in different contexts.
+We will discuss these distinctions in later chapters.

 2.4.1 Immutable by Default